Anyone looking to lose themselves in museums for a few days should go to Lausanne.

 The Olympic Museum is genuinely impressive.
 It manages to convey the spirit and ideals of Olympism, rather than just the history of the games, and it does it in a way that people of all ages can enjoy.

-The brand new special exhibit, We are Olympians, and you?, looks at some of the darker sides of being an athlete on the world stage, in a very real and genuine way.
+The special exhibit, We are Olympians, and you?, looked at some of the darker sides of being an athlete on the world stage, in a very real and genuine way.
 It was sobering to hear Michael Phelps talk about his battle with depression or watch the testimonies of athletes struggling to come back after doping or cheating scandals.
 The exhibit portrayed them as real people with real problems and let them tell their stories.

 But this was not the only emotional part of the museum.
 Several of the video installations also left watchers wiping away tears at the incredible endurance of the athletes, and the power of the human spirit.
 Anyone interested in design will enjoy the museum as well, as it shows the progression of graphic design through the past century with the Olympic posters and paraphernalia.
 After the museum, be sure to walk down to the lake through the sculpture park, which was in full spring bloom when we visited.